marcj/npm-local-development/README.md

 Note: This tool does not `npm install` anything.
 Make sure you have all dependencies installed first.
 If you update dependencies, the tool restarts automatically.

+If you have multiple such links, you should use create a .links.json config instead.
+See section "Working with more complex setup".

 ## Working with Lerna

 Usually, when you use Lerna, you work on multiple packages at the same time.
 E.g.